 - 1. A pre-application consultation meeting with the Town is highly encouraged prior to the submission of an application for an Official Plan Amendment, a Zoning By-law Amendment, Draft Plan of Subdivision, Draft Plan of Condominium and/or Site Plan Approval, and Consents and is recommended for Minor Variance applications. - 2.
-The purpose of the pre-application consultation meeting shall be to: - i.
+The purpose of the pre-application consultation meeting will be to: - i.
 Allow the Town to review a draft development proposal for the lands affected by the proposed application(s); - ii.
 Determine the required information and submission materials for the application(s); and - iii.
 Identify external review agencies that an applicant may be required to consult with in addition to the Town. - 3.
 For the purposes of deeming an application complete, the following information is required: - i.
 Completed application form for the applicable development approval; - ii.
 The prescribed application fee in accordance with the Town's Fees and Charges By-law in effect on the date the application is submitted to the Town; - iii.
 A draft of the amendment to this Plan or the implementing zoning by-law, including the proposed text and all proposed schedules; - iv.
 All other information, studies and material(s) as may be identified through the preapplication consultation meetings(s), including the requirements set by external review agencies, in a form satisfactory to the Town. - 4.
 The Town will, in consultation with affected external review agencies, evaluate a submitted application for completeness, and if the submission does not contain the information, material and studies required by the Province or through the pre-application consultation process, or does not address technical and policy issues identified through pre-application consultation, the Town may refuse to accept or further consider the application. - 5.
 Appendix II of this Plan establishes information, studies and materials, or other information, that may be required to be submitted in support of a complete application.
-The required studies and plans shall comply with the applicable Terms of Reference, Standards and Guidelines prepared by the Town and/or Region, as amended and deemed to be applicable. - 6.
-That through the review process for a development application that has been deemed complete, the Town or other review agency may require additional reports, studies and information.
-The request for additional information, however, will not affect the date the original application was deemed complete.
+The required studies and plans will comply with the applicable Terms of Reference,

+Standards and Guidelines prepared by the Town and/or Region, as amended and deemed to be applicable.

-- 7. That where a study has been submitted in support of a development application, and it is determined by the Town that a peer review is required, the peer review shall be coordinated by the Town but at the expense of the applicant. - 8.
-The Town shall require that approvals of Draft Plan of Subdivision include a lapsing date in accordance with Section 51(32) of the Planning Act.
+- 6. That through the review process for a development application that has been deemed complete, the Town or other review agency may require additional reports, studies and information.
+The request for additional information, however, will not affect the date the original application was deemed complete. - 7.
+That where a study has been submitted in support of a development application, and it is determined by the Town that a peer review is required, the peer review will be coordinated by the Town but at the expense of the applicant. - 8.
+The Town will require that approvals of Draft Plan of Subdivision include a lapsing date in accordance with Section 51(32) of the Planning Act.

-F.8.2 Official Plan Amendments
+F.7.2 Official Plan and Zoning By-law Amendments

-It is recognized that this Plan may not anticipate all forms of development that is appropriate and desirable in the community over the planning horizon.
-As such, Amendments to the Official Plan may be initiated or considered by the Town at any time, to ensure that the Plan remains current and relevant.
+It is recognized that this Plan or the implementing zoning by-law may not anticipate all forms of development that is appropriate and desirable in the community over the planning horizon.
+As such, Amendments to this Plan and the implementing zoning by-law may be initiated or considered by the Town at any time, subject to the following policies: